bowentkruse/bowentkruse.github.io/articles/on_calibration_part_1/index.md

----
-layout: post
-title: Evaluating Confidence Calibration
----

-*Updated September 2025*

 ### Introduction
-In the world of computer vision, and machine learning in general, confidence scores are an often missunderstood value.
-Many folks, both practictioners and project stakeholders in general, assume that a model's confidence score directly reflects the probability of correctness.
+In the world of computer vision, and machine learning in general, confidence scores are an often misunderstood value.
+Many folks, both practitioners and project stakeholders in general, assume that a model's confidence score directly reflects the probability of correctness.
 However, this is only true if the model is well-calibrated.

 In real-world scenarios, particularly those of importance with high criticality, the likelihood of correctness is almost just as important as an accurate model prediction.
 Why?
 Because backend systems—whether it’s a database deciding what to store, or an API triggering an action—make binary decisions.
 Models give probabilities.
 Calibration is what lets a system draw a clean line between “trust this” and “maybe don’t".
 If your computer vision or ML system doesn’t report confidence, or reports uncalibrated scores, you’re either leaving performance on the table, or the system itself is unimportant.